 Nursing homes awarded five stars are deemed above average quality.
 Those receiving one and two stars are considered below average.
 To learn more about CMS’ criteria, watch Perspective on Payroll-Based Journal — Hear It from CMS and Other Experts.

-Recognize the financial implications of Five-Star Ratings
+Consider the financial implications of Five-Star Ratings

-The financial impact of Five Star Quality Ratings cannot be overstated.
+The financial impact of Five Star Ratings cannot be overstated.
 Facilities often suffer an immediate loss when their ratings dip.

 “A nursing home that receives three stars in an on-site inspection may only expect a $10.44 profit from treating one patient for one day.
 However, if it gains two additional stars after self-reporting and achieves an overall rating of five stars, its expected profit increases to $16.88,”according to the Brookings Institute.

-The National Institute of Health reports the market share of one-star facilities fell 8 percent while the market share for five-star facilities climbed 6 percent.
+The National Institute of Health reports the market share of one-star facilities fell 8% while the market share for five-star facilities climbed 6%.